-\Strengthens and supports the child care industry.
+Strengthens and supports the child care industry.

-The ECDQSP provides "free" professional development training activities and events for all child care center staff.
+The ECDQSP provides "free" professional development training activities and events (Back to School Teachers Fair, Directors Symposium, and the Home Providers Symposium) for all child care center staff throughout the contract year.
 The professional development training activities are conducted by professional trainers who are experts in early childhood and education topics.
 These professional development training activities enable child care providers to improve and enhance the overall "quality" of services they provide to the children and families they serve.
+Child care center staff who attend these professional development training activities and events receive a training certificate for clock hours of training that can be used to meet the Child Care Regulations annual training requirement for center staff.